Henry Taylor (dramatist): Early life

-At the Colonial Office
+Colonial Office career

-Taylor obtained a clerkship in the Colonial Office, where he subsequently worked from 1824 until 1872, through Henry Holland.
-In this position Taylor served under the permanent secretary Robert William Hay.
+Taylor obtained a clerkship in the Colonial Office, where he subsequently worked from 1824 until 1872 under Sir Henry Holland, 1st Baronet and Robert William Hay, to whom he was Permanent Secretary.

+In 1828, Taylor succeeded to the office of the West Indies expert Colonel Thomas Moody ADC Kt., of whom James Stephen had been the protégé.
+During the 1830s, Taylor and Stephen endorsed the abolitionist contentions of Viscount Howick, as a consequence of which Stephen replaced Hay.

 Taylor was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 1869 Birthday Honours.

-Hay's successors included James Stephen, Herman Merivale and Frederic Rogers.
-Hay, Stephen, Taylor and James Spedding, who also worked in the Office, each proposed reform.
-During the 1830s, Taylor and Stephen endorsed the abolitionist contentions of Viscount Howick, as a consequence of which Stephen replaced Hay.

 Taylor died on 27 March 1886.